magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 After having been granted shared access from the merchant, you need to take the following steps (only once):

-1. Log in to your [Magento account on the magento.com website](https://account.magento.com/) .
+1. Log in to your [Magento account on the magento.com website](https://account.magento.com/).
-1. In the **Switch Accounts** drop-down field in top-right corner, select the shared access account.
+1. In the **Switch Accounts** drop-down field at the top-right corner, select the shared access account.
 1. Click on the **Support** tab in the left panel.
-Doing this will ensure that the Magento Help Center is configured properly via the SSO call from Magento.com to Magento Help Center.
+Doing this will ensure that the Adobe Commerce Help Center is configured properly via the SSO call from Magento.com to Adobe Commerce Help Center.

 <h3 id="track-tickets">Track your tickets</h3>